asagar60/Siamese-Neural-Networks-for-One-shot-Image-Recognition/README.md

 ## Future Work

-There are few Implementation details mentioned in the paper, that could drastically improve the model's performance, ex - differential learning rate on layers
+There are few Implementation details mentioned in the paper, that could drastically improve the model's performance, ex - differential learning rate on layers.
+In the research paper, they presented a model with wA Accuracy around 92%.

 - [x] Create Base model
 - [x] Compare L1 vs L2 results